 - Intelligence, Security and Strategic Studies (ISSS)

-- Parties, Participation and Public Opinion (3PO)
+- Parties, Parliaments and Public Opinion (3PO)

 These groups aim to promote and support high quality research, acting as a stimulating and supportive research environment for research staff and PhD students working in these areas.
 The three clusters meet regularly, organise seminars with external speakers and serve as a platform to discuss research in progress by staff and PhD students.